Suor/sky/README.rst

 - it's high level
 - it's popular
-- it has good implenetation
+- it has good implementation
 - it has obvious language flaws
+- I like it

 Example